DavidRotert/manjaro-developer-spin/README.md

-# Manajro Developer spin with XFCE desktop
+# Manjaro Developer spin with XFCE desktop

 This spin is based on Manjaro and offers a set of many applications focused on development.